Xolof/snake-game2/README.md

 # Snake game

-A little project to practice using Typescript.
+A snake game built with Typescript.

 ## Install